Illinois Divorce: Dividing Property

 Dividing the Property

 Spouses can divide assets by assigning certain items to each spouse, possibly with an equalizing payment if one spouse gets substantially more than the other, or by selling property and dividing the proceeds.
 They can also agree to continue to own property together--for example, they may decide to keep the family home until children are out of school, or to retain investment property in hopes it will increase in value.
 This won't work for couples who can't get along at all, but can have advantages for couples who are on relatively good terms with each other even after the divorce.
+To learn more about how property is divided in divorce, see Illinois Property FAQs.

 The couple must also assign all debt accrued during the marriage, including mortgages, car loans and credit card debts, to one of the spouses.